jonaprieto/specs/src/glossary.md

 A *canonical serialization* refers to a standardized way of representing data or functions as a series of bytes that can be transmitted across a network.

-Cannonical serialization are fully discussed in [Prerequisite Primitives](../src/architecture/prerequisite-primitives.md).
+Canonical serialization are fully discussed in [Prerequisites Primitives](#canonical-serialization)

 # Turing-equivalent